turingschool-examples/pizza-express/README.md

 - Express applications aren't anything special, you can pass them around and require them just like any other object in JavaScript.
 - Doing stuff by hand can be hard.
 Typically, we're used to having large frameworks like Rails abstract a lot of stuff away from us.
 It's definitely a trade off and there is no right answer.
 We worked pretty hard on this application, but we don't really have much in the way of validation or any abstractions around fetching and persisting models.
-- Asynchrous code can be hard, but it has some powerful advantages.
+- Asynchronous code can be hard, but it has some powerful advantages.
 For example, Mocha is able to run multiple tests simultaneously while we wait for a given request to come back.
 This means as our application grows, the test suite will likely be faster than a similar sized Ruby code base.

 There are frameworks and tools built on top of Express that make it easier to build complicated applications.
 If this is something you're interested in, check out [Endpoints](http://endpointsjs.com/).